-- 1) Employee must be a regular full-time or part-time employee (assigned to a salary grade classification) who has completed the six-month probationary period (new hire/promotion).
-For example, if the employee was hired or promoted June 1 of the current year, the probationary period would have ended on December 1 and the employee would be eligible for a merit increase January of the following year, or whenever merit pay is distributed. - 2) Eligibility for merit is based upon the following criteria: - Employee must have an overall performance evaluation rating of >=3.0 on the current 5 point scale - Employee should have no unsatisfactory competency rating of< 2.0 on the current 5 point scale.
+- Employee must be a regular full-time or part-time employee (assigned to a salary grade classification) who has completed the six-month probationary period (new hire/promotion).
+For example, if the employee was hired or promoted J une 1 of the current year, the probationary period would have ended on December 1 and the employee would be eligible for a merit increase January of the following year, or whenever merit pay is distributed. - 2) Eligibility for merit is based upon the following criteria: - Employee must have an overall rating of 3.0 - Employee should have competency rating no less than 3.0